What is the five by five rule?

-Of course there will be bigger problems and tragedies that happen that we can’t forget in five minutes time, but this rule is for the little things.
+Of course, there will be bigger problems and tragedies that happen that we can’t forget in five minutes time, but this rule is for the little things.

-Examples of the Rule
+Examples of the 5 by 5 Rule

-In the last three months we had both of our cars break down.
-In the end both of our cars had to be replaced.
+In the last three months, we had both of our cars break down.
+In the end, both of our cars had to be replaced.

 When I was driving home a week ago someone honked at me even though what happened wasn’t my fault.
 This is an occurrence that use to get stuck in my head.
 I would replay the scenario over and over.

 Someone makes a rude comment online to you.
 First off delete it!
-No one deserves that, but then think of the rule.
+No one deserves that but then think of the rule.

 Negativity and Power

 That week turned out fine.
-Instead of getting angry and upset I spent more time at home in the backyard and I made the most of my time doing stuff around the house.
+Instead of getting angry and upset, I spent more time at home in the backyard and I made the most of my time doing stuff around the house.

 5×5 Rule & Intentional Living